-Orland and Joan Ogden
+Alfred, Orland, and Joan Ogden

 Since 1998 the Ogdens had donated over fourteen organs and thirty pianos, including three 9-foot concert grands, and other instruments worth over $ 1,000,000 in retail value, to three of the Adventist universities in Central and South America.
-Additionally, many Adventist colleges and academies, as well as churches, have also benefited from the generosity of the Ogdens by being able to purchase instruments at near wholesale cost.
+Additionally, many Adventist colleges and academies, as well as churches, had also benefited from the generosity of the Ogdens by being able to purchase instruments at near wholesale cost.

 Orland, who died in 2002, spent the early years of his life playing clarinet and saxophone in theater bands, becoming widely known for his playing abilities.
 Subsequently, he would establish a beauty parlor business in the Salem/Portland area of Oregon, which prospered throughout the Depression years and, with his wife assisting, would engage in a number of other business endeavors.
 The success of these ventures and in buying and selling real estate enabled them to assist schools and churches in a philanthropic way.
 Although primarily a businessman, Orland's first love was music.

 Orland O. Ogden

 Orland Ogden, whose lifetime spanned the 20th century, began and ended his journey through those years with music.
 He was born four years after the first airplane flew, when few persons in America had a car and most homes in this country were lit at night by kerosene lamps.
 The first model T Ford was built and General Motors was formed in the first year of his life; there were five telephones for every 100 people in the United States, and radio did not exist.
 It was an amazing century, and his journey through that time and how he rode the waves of change is a remarkable story.